thehenchnerd

 Famous Study: The Harvard Alumni Health Study (1962–Present)

 The Harvard Alumni Health Study provided significant insights into the long-term benefits of regular, moderate physical activity.
 It showed that consistent exercise, even without extreme intensity, reduced mortality rates and improved overall health.
-This directly debunks the myth that only high-intensity workouts lead to meaningful results, showing that long-term fitness is about consistency, not extremity.

 The Role of Scientific Consensus in Fitness

 Scientific consensus is one of the strongest indicators of reliable information.
 When multiple studies, conducted over years or even decades, come to the same conclusion, that’s when you know you’re on solid ground.
-On the other hand, bro science typically relies on isolated studies or anecdotal evidence, which is why it can seem convincing at first glance but ultimately falls apart when scrutinised.

 Key Organisations for Fitness Science